yc-huang/Hive-mongo/README.markdown

 * field with name "id" in hive table will be mapped to "_id" field (Object Id) in MongoDB collections; so if you want "insert overwrite" feature, you must have a field named "id" and which is the "primary key".

-Some code are borrowed/referenced from Balshor's Google Spreadsheet Handler(https://github.com/balshor/gdata-storagehandler) and HyerTable Hive extension(http://code.google.com/p/hypertable/wiki/HiveExtension), thanks for the help.
+Some code are borrowed/referenced from Balshor's Google Spreadsheet Handler(https://github.com/balshor/gdata-storagehandler) and HyperTable Hive extension(http://code.google.com/p/hypertable/wiki/HiveExtension), thanks for the help.

-Sample Usage:
+#Sample Usage:

     > $HIVE_HOME/bin/hive --auxpath /home/yc.huang/mongo-java-driver-2.6.3.jar,/home/yc.huang/guava-r06.jar,/home/yc.huang/hive-mongo-0.0.1-SNAPSHOT.jar